junxit/us-congress-bills-112/metadata.md

 - 2012-03-20 — Mr. Chaffetz moved to suspend the rules and pass the bill, as amended.
 - 2012-03-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 114). (text: CR H1401-1403)
 - 2012-03-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 114).(text: CR H1401-1403)
+- 2012-03-21 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.